-Risk Level н E
+Risk Level н Esi)

 Severity Serious

 Frequency Possible

 Description of Deficiency & Likely Consequence A significant portion of students were observed in the afternoon school time to be exiting a single access point northwest of the intersection of Anzac and George Street.
 The desire line of students is either down Anzac Street (refer to ID-5) or through Gloucester Park.
 School children were observed crossing the intersection uncontrolled diagonally, exposed to turning traffic from George Street and the Carpark on the east side of the intersection (notably P-platers).
 Additionally, the location of the disability parking spot is directly in the travel lane for vehicles travelling east on Anzac Street turning right onto George Street.
-It was observed during the site inspection that a car parked in the disability carpark, which blocked the traffic stream and the ability to perform a right turn movement correctly, forcing them to cut the apex of the corner blindy.
+It was observed during the site inspection that a car parked in the disability carpark, which blocked the traffic stream and the disability carpark, which blocked the traffic stream and the ability to perform a right turn movement correctly, forcing them to cut the apex of the corner blindly.
+This may result in a vehicle impacting a vulnerable road user at low to moderate speed.
+Should this occur it is likely to cause fatal or serious injury due to the inherent high kinetic energy transfers.
+NOTE: Poor road user behaviour was also observed with several students seen crossing the road with a clar disregard for road traffic that may be approaching.

-Photos / Reference Corner of George St and Anzac Street / Carpark
+Photos / Reference Conter of George St and Anzac Street / Carpark

-ID 1D-6
+aı ID-6

 Location Anzac Street and George Street (Carpark Access)

-Risk Level т
+Iəvəl Azia т

 Severity Serious

 Frequency Unlikely

 Description of Deficiency & Likely Consequence The bus operations on Loftus Street at the Temora Pre- school (& OOSH) were limited by the available bus stop capacity on the northern side of Loftus Street (east of the George Street intersection) only providing sufficient space for a single bus at a time.
 Buses were observed storing west of the George Street intersection whilst the bus bust stop was already occupied.
 This obstructs the intersection sight distance for road users looking to enter Loftus Street from George Street (a significant turn demand during school periods).
 This obstruction to intersection sight distance may lead to a driver entering Loftus Street without a sufficient gap, leading to several intersection type crashes at a moderate speed.
 Should this occur it is likely to cause serious injury due to the inherent high kinetic energy transfers.
-NOTE: Pre-school staff were observed using a system to alert approaching bus drivers if they were required to stop or not.
+NOTE: Pre-school staff were observed using a system to a lead approaching bus drivers if they were required to stop or not.
 This was done by flashing a STOP message on the back of a clipboard.

 Photos / Reference

-١D 2-01
+ID 2-01

 Location Loftus Street and George Street (Temora Pre-school)